Elizabeth Campos

 Elizabeth "Liz" Campos (born May 8, 1969) is an American politician serving as a member of the Texas House of Representatives from the 119th district.
 Elected in November 2020, she assumed office on January 12, 2021.

 Career

 For 30 years, Campos worked as a legal administrator at several law firms in Texas.
-She later served as a staffer in the Texas Senate, where she worked as a constituent coordinator, Senate district director, and chief of staff.
+She later served as a staffer in the Texas House and Texas Senate, where she worked as a constituent coordinator, House legislative director, Senate district director, and Senate chief of staff for Carlos Uresti.
 Campos was elected to the Texas House of Representatives in November 2020 and assumed office on January 12, 2021.